Torann/localization-helpers/README.md

 ## Official Documentation

-Documentation for the framework can be found on [Lyften.com](http://lyften.com/projects/localization-helpers/).
+Documentation for the package can be found on [Lyften.com](http://lyften.com/projects/localization-helpers/).

 ### License